hooker01/FlipperZero-Payloads/win8.1/BlinkPrank/README.md

 ## Usage

 - Replace `'WRITE_YOUR_TEXT'` in the DuckyScript `.txt` payload with your desired message.
-- Run the payload on a Windows 8.1, Windows 10, or Windows 11 machine.
+- Run the payload on a Windows 8.1.
 - The script will display a blinking black-and-white fullscreen window showing the message and block input devices.

 ## Target